Devilboy7718/Fop/README.md

 </h1>
 <p align="center">

-<p align="center"> A Multi Device Whatsapp Bot Create By Trideb Majumder To Do Everything That Is Possible On WhatsApp
+<p align="center"> A Multi Device Whatsapp Bot Create By Trideb Majumder To Do Everything That Is Possible On WhatsApp(clone of King-MD

   </a>
 </p>